roberts-sandbox/test-it/_posts/blog/2014-12-22-VisualStudio-Tags-Administration-using-extension-TagAdmin.md

 categories:
 - blog                #important: leave this here
 - TagAdmin
-- ...
-#img: tarun.jpeg       #place image (850x450) with this name in /assets/img/blog/
+img: tarun.jpeg       #place image (850x450) with this name in /assets/img/blog/
 #thumb: tarun.jpeg    #place thumbnail (70x70) with this name in /assets/img/blog/thumbs/
 ---
 Manage Work Item tags from right with in Visual Studio using the TagAdmin extension.
 Watch this 2 minute video to get a headstart...